shadowezz/Productiv/docs/UserGuide.md

 Format: `switch MODE`
 * `MODE` can be `db` (dashboard), `dv` (deliverable), `m` (meeting) or `c` (contact).
-* `switch` `dv`, `m` or `c` mode will display your list of deliverables, meetings and contacts in the left panel respectively, e.g. `switch c` will display your list of contacts.
+* `switch` `dv`, `m` or `c` will display your list of deliverables, meetings and contacts in the left panel respectively, e.g. `switch c` will display your list of contacts.
 A view panel will be displayed in the right panel (initially empty).
 * `switch db` will display your project's completion status in the left panel.
-A calendar list containing all your deliverables and meetings, chronologically sorted, will be displayed in the right panel.
+A schedule containing all your deliverables and meetings, chronologically sorted, will be displayed in the right panel.
-* How the commands will be executed depend on which mode you are currently in, e.g. **`delete`**`1` in meeting mode deletes the 1st meeting shown.
+* How the commands will be executed depend on which mode you are currently in, e.g. `delete 1` in meeting mode deletes the 1st meeting shown.

 <div markdown="block" class="alert alert-info">